expo/detox-expo-helpers/README.md

 npm i detox-expo-helpers --save-dev
 ```

-Also, install `expo-detox-cli` globally by running `npm install -g expo-detox-cli`
+Also, install `expo-detox-cli` globally by running `npm install -g expo-detox-cli` and declare `expo-detox-hooks` in your project's `package.json`.

 ### Set up detox on your project